mozilla-services/repoze.who.plugins.macauth/README.rst

     https://github.com/mozilla-services/tokenlib

-You can provide a custom TokenManager instance to customize all details of how the credentials are parsed and validated.
+If this library does not meet your needs, you can provide a custom callback function to decode the MAC id token.